Legacyfgs/OBSIP/README.md

 Privacy and Security (for Advanced): Address security and privacy concerns when handling sensitive tasks or personal information.
 Customization (for Advanced): Allow users to personalize the assistant by adding custom commands or integrations.

-2 - PROJECT -  Idea: BMI Calculator
+**2 - PROJECT: BMI Calculator**

+Description:
-For Advanced: Develop a graphical BMI calculator with a user-friendly interface (GUI) using libraries like Tkinter or PyQt.
+Develop a graphical BMI calculator with a user-friendly interface (GUI) using libraries like Tkinter or PyQt.
 Allow users to input weight and height, calculate BMI, and visualize the result.
 Enable data storage for multiple users, historical data viewing, and BMI trend analysis through statistics and graphs.

 Key Concepts and Challenges:
 User Input Validation: Ensure valid user inputs within reasonable ranges and handle errors gracefully.